Honeydew (The Bear): Plot

 With seven weeks left before the grand opening, Carmy (Jeremy Allen White) and Natalie (Abby Elliott) discuss a recent problem with trademarking the name.
 Noticing her recent behavior, Natalie finally reveals her pregnancy and asks him to keep it a secret.
 However, their conversation is overheard as the wall near them has fallen, with Richie (Ebon Moss-Bachrach) saying he knew it already.

 Marcus (Lionel Boyce) is assigned to create three unique desserts, and he must leave his bedridden mother in the care of a nurse.
 He arrives at Copenhagen, where he stays on a houseboat for a few days.
 He arrives at the restaurant, meeting the pastry chef Luca (Will Poulter), who uses a strict and disciplined approach to cooking.
 While Marcus initially struggles to adapt to the methods, he slowly gets to understand Luca's approach.
 Marcus and Luca quickly form a kinship, and Luca opens up about his past.
 He explains how he was arrogant when he was younger, but after meeting a more experienced chef (implied to be Carmy), he learned how to appreciate his talent while also appreciating life outside the kitchen.
 He adds that if he cannot be the best in anything, he can do what is best for himself and be content with his life.

 At night, Marcus finds a Danish man stuck in a fence after accidentally crashing his bicycle.
 He removes the fence and helps the man to leave safely.
 Later, he talks with Sydney (Ayo Edebiri) on the phone, stating that he misses everything about Chicago.
 Before hanging up, Sydney tells Marcus that he must take care of himself if he wants to help his mother.
 At the kitchen, Marcus successfully replicates a meal that Luca suggested, which he gleefully eats.

-Context

-Regarding the "DBA" problem they inherited from Mikey, restaurateur Abe Bream wrote in GQ magazine that "when you move into a space, you inherit all those space's problems.
-Violations from the '80s related to a job that was started and never finished?
-Somehow you have to figure out how to cure that if you want your plans stamped 40 years later, or a liquor license, or any number of things any sanctioned state body can do to fuck you up, assigning you blame for something you had absolutely nothing to do with for a time before any of this shit was digital and everything was done with a wink, a bribe, and a handshake.
-The answer is always throwing time you don't have and money you don't have at the problem with an expeditor and any number of remora that have attached themselves to the underside of this massive, bullshit-fueled bureaucratic superstructure."